-She is currently working on her doctorate focusing on the ongoing Syrian crisis and the effects on children.
-She has a M.S. in Civil & Environmental Engineering and a Masters in Urban & Regional Planning, along with Graduate Certificates in Public Health and in Disaster Management & Humanitarian Assistance.
+She is currently working on her doctorate at Georgetown University, focusing on the ongoing climate crisis and the effects on environmental refugees.
+She has an M.S. in Civil & Environmental Engineering and a Masters in Urban & Regional Planning, along with Graduate Certificates in Public Health and in Disaster Management & Humanitarian Assistance.
 Her Bachelor's is in Political Science and also in Conflict Resolution.

 She is trained by the United Nations, Center for Excellence in Disaster Management and Humanitarian Assistance, FEMA, and USAID/OFDA.

 Monique moved to the D.C. area from Honolulu, Hawaii where she lived for almost 14 years.
 In her free time, she is a PADI Divemaster, a volunteer mediator, and before moving to Washington D.C. was earning her private pilot’s license in Honolulu, Hawaii.
-She has traveled to 49 countries and at the top of her next go to: Iceland.
-She is married, mother of a little boy and a baby girl and has two dogs.
+She has traveled to 50 countries and is the very proud mother of a little boy and a baby girl.